 If you would like to receive monthly email reminders of our teen events, please email Jane Gov: email@example.com

-What’s happening in our community?
-We need your opinions.
-Just show up, discuss topics of interest to youth in the community and/or participate in the training.
-Great for anyone who wants to gain leadership skills, public speaking, and cares about the community.
+Teens: we need your opinions.
+Show up and discuss topics of interest to youth in the community and/or participate in the training.
+Great for those who want to gain leadership skills and public speaking experience and are interested in civic engagement.
+For ages 12-18.
 To sign up, email Jane Gov at firstname.lastname@example.org

 Nothing this month.
 Check back later for more contests and competitions!